Winner Of High School Golf Tournament Denied Trophy, Because She's A Girl

 Nash, a junior at Lunenburg High School in Lunenburg, Mass., had the lowest score in the Central Mass Division 3 Boys' Golf Tournament.
 But the first-place trophy was awarded to a boy who was four strokes behind her, because of the rules of the tournament.

-According to the Massachusetts Interscholastic Athletic Association, girls can play in the boys golf tournament as part of a team, but they aren't allowed to be entered as individuals.
+According to the Massachusetts Interscholastic Athletic Association, girls can play in the boys' golf tournament as part of a team, but they aren't allowed to be entered as individuals.

-That means Nash doesn't get a trophy — or a spot in the state championship.
+That means Nash doesn't get a trophy, or a spot in the boys state championship.

 That was a surprise to her, although her coach was aware of the rule.